 Through public input and a master planning process completed in 2018, it was determined that the park has been an underutilized recreational resource for this rapidly developing and densely populated area—and had great potential.

-Construction is set to begin in 2021 for west side park improvements as outlined in the 2018 Master Plan, including a new community garden, off-leash dog area, natural play area, expansion of the cottonwood creek bed, and multiple shade and picnic areas.
+Construction starts for west side park improvements as outlined in the 2018 Master Plan, including a new community garden, off-leash dog area, natural play area, extended cottonwood creek bed, and multiple shade and picnic areas.
 The original character and design inspiration of the park will be honored by preserving the existing Native-American inspired artwork and materials, and by enhancing existing natural vegetation.